awmckinley/config/modules/doc.suite/README.md

 # Office Suite

-Comprehensive office productivity suite for document creation, spreadsheets, presentations, and email management.
+Office productivity suite for document creation and management.